radiumWater256/storm-glass/README.md

   - A logging system is neccessary
 ## Problem statement:
 There are different status of an inventory that the system need to resolve
- - Kepp track on import/export of merchandise
+ - Keep track on import/export of merchandise
  - Give warning if certain types of goods is out-of-stock/expired
  - Monitor Inventory Access